 Gold Five Dollars, 1912-1914, Circulation Issue.

-OBVERSE: Portrait of King George V, designed by Sir Edgar Bertram Mackennal, an Australian sculptor whose work is initialed "B. M." Some catalogues capitalize the "K" in Mackennal's patronymic Scottish last name, highly insulting.
+OBVERSE: Portrait of King George V, designed by Sir Edgar Bertram Mackennal, an Australian sculptor whose work is initialed "B. M." Some catalogues (e.g., Krause NumisMaster) erroneously capitalize the "K" in Mackennal's patronymic Scottish last name.

-Canada's coat of arms has evolved over the years.
-This design uses an old style coat of arms, quartered into the four original provinces at the time of Canada's independence on July 1, 1867: Ontario (upper left, cross/maple), Quebec (upper right, lilies/lion/maple), Nova Scotia (lower left, thistles/salmon/thistle), and New Brunswick (lower right, lion/ship).
+The Canadian coat of arms from this era is quartered into the shields from the four original provinces at the time of Canada's independence on July 1, 1867: Ontario (upper left: St. George cross / maple leaves), Quebec (upper right: fleurs-de-lis / lion passant / maple leaves), Nova Scotia (lower left: thistles / salmon / thistle), and New Brunswick (lower right: lion passant / ancient galley).

 Weight 8.3592 g.
 Diameter 21.6 mm.